NET WORTH: Unknown

 FUNDING AREAS: Education & Youth, Arts/Media, San Francisco Community, Health

-OVERVIEW: Tim Ubben and family move their philanthropy through the Ubben Foundation.
+OVERVIEW: Tim Ubben and family conduct their philanthropy through the Ubben Foundation.
 Education is a top cause of this family and Posse Foundation is a major beneficiary.
 Ubben serves as a chair emeritus of the organization, and his son, Jeffrey, is a former chair.
 Ubben and his wife Sharon have steadily supported their alma mater DePauw University.
-Philanthropy largely tracks with personal ties.
+Their philanthropy generally follows their personal ties.

 BACKGROUND: Timothy H. Ubben earned a bachelor’s degree from DePauw University in 1958 and an M.B.A. from Northwestern University.
 He went on to found Lincoln Capital Management, a Chicago-based investment firm that had more than $50 billion in assets under management when he retired as chairman in 1999.